RedSparr0w/godaddy-dns/README.md

 your `config.json`.

-## Last IP cache

-To avoid to send useless requests to the GoDaddy API (e.g. when the IP is not changed) the script stores the last public ip sent to GoDaddy in a cache file.
-This file is by default stored in the default OS temp folder with the name `.lastip`.
-You can use a custom location for this file with the option `--ipFile`.
-If you want to clear this cache (and force a new request to the GoDaddy API) you can simply delete this file.

 ## Running the script continuously with Cron

 One of the principal use cases why you might want to use this script (and actually